|Dates||Start time||End time||Coordinator||registrations

 Fee includes study and training material and coffee/tea.

-Until four weeks before the start of the course, you can cancel free of charge.
+Until 1 month before the start of the course, you can cancel free of charge.
 After this date you will be charged with the “Full Fee”.

 Exemption of payment:

 When there is a replacement (who you can propose, in this case please inform the course coordinator) you will only be charged with €50.

 - For PhDs and post-docs of Wageningen University: when you have a valid reason (circumstances beyond your control) to cancel, you will be charged the reduced fee.
 In this case a written statement of the supervisor/superior is required.

 Note: When you do not have a valid reason to cancel or do not show up at courses that are free of charge you will be charged with €100.